Table of Contents

 Eye mask – Get as much sleep as possible on the plane, and help yourself get over jet lag.

 Japanese phrasebook – English is not as widely spoken in Japan as in other countries.
 While in populated or touristy areas you should get along fine, there might be times when no one at all speaks English.
 Make sure you can communicate your basic needs and know how to get travel information.
-(See also language tools for female travelers.)

 Beach gear– If you’re heading to the beaches, you’ll obviously need your swimsuit, a towel (if your hotel isn’t providing them), and all of the goodies you like for the beach, like a good book, and some snacks from 7-11.

 P.S.
 Check out the ultimate female packing list for Japan in spring.

 THIS ARTICLE MAY CONTAIN COMPENSATED LINKS.
 PLEASE READ THE DISCLAIMER FOR MORE INFO